Balaban (instrument): Structure

-Balaban, which is often called also yasti (flat) balaban for flat mouthpiece and soft sound, consists of body made of apricot tree, cane, barrow and cover.
+Balaban, which is often called also yasti (flat) balaban for flat mouthpiece and soft sound, consists of body made of apricot wood, cane, barrow and cover.
 The body has 8 holes on the surface and 1 on the back in the middle of the first and second holes (sound fret) on the surface.
 It consists of a stem, a reed, a regulator, and a cap.

 The stem of the balaban, or govda, is a 280–320 mm cylindrical tube made primarily of apricot wood (sometimes hazel, pear, mulberry, boxwood, etc.).
 The process of carving a balaban stem is called balaban chakma.
 The upper end of the stem (bash or kup) is given a round shape, whereas the lower end (ayag) is sharpened.
 The bore is 10 mm in diameter.
 Eight holes or "tones" constituting a "sound tone" (sas pardasi) are made on the obverse and another one is made on the bottom side, opposite of the interval between the first and the second holes of the sas pardasi.
 Sometimes an additional hole called nizam pardasi is made on the lower end of the bottom side to ensure good timbre.

 The holes made on the stem are classified as follows:

 The reed (gamish, garghy or dil) made of club-rush that grows in an arid area is inserted into the upper end.
 It flattens and takes the shape of a double reed.
 It is tied to a 60 mm long and 10 mm wide regulator (kharak, boghazlig, boyundurug, ulama, akma) made of a willow or grape branch cut lengthways.
 The reed is then fixed by a collar-like regulator on one side and a 7–12 mm pivot on the other side.
 The cap (qapaq, aghizlig, kip, band, etc.) made of willow, hazel, cornel or mulberry is put on the reed to prevent it from damage.
 It is tied to the regulator in order not to be lost.